 I learned to read different kinds of HVAC drawings through years of working in the HVAC industry.
-I thought if junior engineers are able to know how to read HVAC drawings earlier, they are able to come out with a better HVAC system.
-So, I decided to create a course with a series of posts to explain how to read HVAC drawings.
+I thought if junior engineers are able to know how to read HVAC drawings earlier, they are able learn faster.
+So, how do you get started on HVAC drawings?

 Notes and Legend

 This section of the drawing consists of notes such as disclaimers, things to highlight and how to read the drawing.
 Also, HVAC symbols and legend are usually included in this section to help readers to understand the drawing.

 Some consultants write detailed specifications extracted from the original tender contract here such as duct insulation thickness and support bracket materials